tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - You should wrap all of this into one function, called `derive_wallets`

 - Create an object called `coins` that derives `ETH` and `BTCTEST` wallets with this function.
-  When done properly, the final object should look something like this (there are only 3 children each in this image):
+  When done properly, the final object should look something like this (there are only three children each in this image):

 ![wallet-object](Images/wallet-object.png)